mtsmn/IoT/devices/device_mgmt/index.md

 ### Message format for an Update location request

-The ``measuredDateTime`` field is the date of location measurement.
-The ``updatedDateTime`` field is the date of the update to the device information.
-For efficiency reasons, the {{site.data.keyword.iot_short_notm}} sometimes batches updates to location information so that the updates are slightly delayed.
+The ``measuredDateTime`` field is the date and time of location measurement.

+Whenever location is updated, the values that are provided for latitude, longitude, elevation, and accuracy are considered a single multi-value update.
+The latitude and longitude are mandatory and must both be provided with each update.
 The latitude and longitude must be specified in decimal degrees by using World Geodetic System 1984 (WGS84).

-Whenever location is updated, the values that are provided for latitude, longitude, elevation, and uncertainty are considered a single multi-value update.
-The latitude and longitude are mandatory and must both be provided with each update.
-Elevation and uncertainty are optional and can be omitted.
+Elevation and accuracy are measured in meters and are optional.

 If an optional value is provided on an update and then omitted on a later update, the earlier value is deleted by the later update.
 Each update is considered a complete multi-value set.

-### Location updates that are triggered by device

 Request format: